framework-one/framework-one.github.io/source/documentation/using-di-one.markdown

 info = beanFactory.getBeanInfo("someBean");
 ```
 I would expect these only to be useful to framework authors.
 Both methods walk up into parent bean factories, if present.
 If you omit the bean name for **getBeanInfo()** you get back a struct with a key **beanInfo** that refers to metadata for all of the beans known in the factory.
 If there is a parent bean factory, its metadata is returned under a key **parent** in that struct.

+`getBeanInfo()` can be called with a `beanName` argument - the default - or with a `regex` argument which will return metadata about all the beans in the factory whose names match the regular expression, in a struct with the single key `beanInfo`, whose value will be a struct with a key for each matching bean.

+`getBeanInfo()` can also be called with no arguments, in which case it will return metadata for all the beans in the factory (in the `beanInfo` key of the result) and metadata for all the beans in the factory's parent, if any, in the `parent` key of the result.
+Optionally, you may specify an argument of `flatten = true` and the `parent` structures will be merged (recursively through the parents) into `beanInfo`, producing a flat struct.

 ## Specifying Additional Transient Beans